STAR: SocioTechnical Approach to Red Teaming Language Models: Results

 \mydark{\cellcolor{blue!45}} \mylight{\cellcolor{blue!25}}

 Analysing the spread of red teaming attacks across race, gender, and race$\times$gender intersectionalities reveals that STAR achieves a sufficiently \emph{even spread} of attacks across these categories as intended.
-Predictable exceptions arose regarding the labels "non-binary", "Asian and male", and "Hispanic and male", where we were unable to recruit the target number of red teamers (Fig.~\ref{fig:2})\footnote{Recall that instructions are limited by the availability of red teamers of each demographic group, as we show instructions or annotations of dialogues that harm certain groups only to demographically matched members of that group.}.
+Predictable exceptions arose regarding the labels "non-binary", "Asian and male", and "Hispanic and male", where we were unable to recruit the target number of participants (\autoref{fig:demographic_evenness})\footnote{Recall that we assign annotations of dialogues that target a group only to demographically matched members of that group.}.